elado/kaching/README.md

 [![Build Status](https://secure.travis-ci.org/elado/kaching.png)](http://travis-ci.org/elado/kaching)

-Doesn't hit the DB for counters and existence of a many-to-many association.
+Makes your DB suffer less from `COUNT(*)` queries and check for existence queries of associations, by keeping and maintaining counts and lists on Redis, for faster access.

 ## Quick Intro & Examples